Trigger Warning: This novel and review discuss the following: mortality, violence, witchcraft, timeshifting.

 To me, it felt like I was reading published fan fiction.
 It was entertaining, but I can’t quite accept it as canon (and as I’ve seen in other reviews, I’m not alone on this), and I really dislike that it’s considered the eighth book in the Harry Potter series.
 It’s not a book, it’s a play script, and there are so many little bits of information that do not correlate with the structures set by the preceding books.

 So, answer the big question: to read or not to read?
-I say read, and take in the story with a grain of salt, as if you were reading any other fan fiction.
+I say read if you are hardcore potterhead, and take in the story with a grain of salt, as if you were reading any other fan fiction.
 It’s not going to ruin the world we know and love- it’s just going to give another alternative view.